kylejray/kylejray.github.io/_posts/2022-08-20-mpi4py-basics.markdown

 localSim = SimRunner()

-#assing a subset to each process
+#assign a subset to each process
 SimParams = paramLists[rank]

-#and then assing the elements in the subset with a serial loop
+#and then assign the elements in the subset with a serial loop
 for param in SimParams:
     localSim.initialize(param)
-    #continue as beofore within the loop
+    #continue as before within the loop

 {% endhighlight %}